By Michael Lanza

 Half Dome validates every step of effort you put into it.

-Having been up and down those cables a handful of times over more than 30 years of dayhiking and backpacking all over the country—many of those years as an outdoors writer running this blog and previously the Northwest Editor of Backpacker magazine for 10 years—I consider Half Dome one of the very best dayhikes in the entire National Park System and certainly one of America’s hardest dayhikes.
+Having been up and down those cables a handful of times over more than 30 years of dayhiking and backpacking all over the country—many of those years running this blog and previously as the Northwest Editor of Backpacker magazine for 10 years—I consider Half Dome one of the very best dayhikes in the entire National Park System and certainly one of America’s hardest dayhikes.

 The cables are up for hiking Half Dome from late May through mid-October.
 A permit is required for this popular dayhike and a permit lottery takes place throughout March.